If you plan to sell your home sooner or later, you may want to make a few changes to increase its value and sell faster.

 Some of these issues might be easy fixes.
 A clogged drain line, for example, can cause poor cooling and water leakage, and removing the clog is easily done with no HVAC specialist needed.

-But taking the time to make sure the system is both heating and cooling properly is a must if you want to get top dollar for your home.
+In either case, taking the time to make sure the system is both heating and cooling properly is essential if you want to get top dollar for your home.

 So, should you replace your HVAC before selling your house?
 For the most part, there’s no real reason to replace a properly functioning HVAC system, even if it is old.